 All Amazon EC2 instances are allocated a private address by DHCP.
-These addresses are from a range defined in "RFC 1918 - Address Allocation for Private Internets", are only routable within Amazon EC2, and are used for communication between instances.
+These ranges are defined in RFC 1918, are only routable within Amazon EC2, and are used for communication between instances.
+For more information, go to RFC 1918.

 This private address is associated exclusively with the instance for its lifetime and is only returned to Amazon EC2 when the instance terminates.